 Today, When I Could Do Nothing

 I never expected to be a mother.
-I was forty-six when she was born, and I spent 21 days in the hospital.
+I was forty-six when she was born, and I spent 21 days in the hospital after her birth.
+I was late getting to know her.
 Our first year was one of isolation, exhaustion, gratitude, and confusion.
-We had to get to know each other.
-I missed those first cocoon days together, and I felt like I was always catching up.
-I didn’t know then that motherhood is exactly that.
-We put her in daycare two days a week after her first birthday so that I could work.
+We put her in daycare two days a week after her first birthday.
 I felt guilty when I wasn’t with her, and I felt guilty when I wasn’t working; I wasn’t fully present for either.
 The shelter-in-place order changed everything.
 We were back to those early days, but this time I was head over heels in love with her.

 Esme was eighteen months old when the quarantine began.
 She and I stayed inside for weeks.
 We started making pictures daily as a way to fill the hours.
 These were the only times I was completely in the moment, not worried or anxious.
 I looked for magic and escape.
 I photographed the things I wanted to hold in my heart, and I tried to experience this strange new world through her eyes.
 And we were careful, so very careful.
 She was never supposed to be here.
 She could all too easily disappear.

-We have slowly returned to many of our routines, and I am now documenting our lives as we venture back out into the world.
-There exists a push and a pull, a need for freedom and a desire to cocoon.
-Our boundaries are lines drawn in the sand.
-We no longer live in fear of losing each other to this disease, but I wonder what we have lost and gained of ourselves.
+We have slowly returned to a somewhat normal life.
+But there exists a push and a pull, a need for freedom and a desire to cocoon.
+The separation process that would have occurred naturally has been suspended.
+I’m late getting to know the person I am now.
+Our boundaries are lines drawn in the sand, gone before I can grasp them.
+I want to dive into her, I want to push her away.
+We no longer live in fear of losing each other, but I wonder what we have lost and gained of ourselves.

 This is a work in progress.